etlbox/etlbox.website/doks_v1.8/content/docs/introduction/types.md

 ---
-title: "Working with types"
+title: "Working with Types"
-description: "Details how to execute, link and start/wait for a data flow."
+description: "Learn how to use strongly typed objects (POCOs) and dynamic ExpandoObject in ETLBox.
+This guide explains automatic property mapping, type conversions, and how to dynamically adapt ETL processes using configuration files."
-lead: "ETLBox supports generic components that are typed to an object, but also works well with dynamic objects.
-Some components also allow to use an array as type.
-This chapter will give insight how to operate on your data with different types."
+lead: "ETLBox supports both strongly typed objects (POCOs) and dynamic objects (ExpandoObject).
+Components can operate on predefined data structures or adjust dynamically to different datasets.
+This chapter explains how to work with different data types in ETLBox."
 draft: false
 images: []
 menu: